cfpb/sbl-project/features/features.md

 ### Complete user profile (first-time user)

 #### User stories
-[x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process (First name, Last name)
+- [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process (First name, Last name)
     - ~~- Work phone?~~ - We will collect a financial institution contact phone number at the sign and submit step.
-[x] As a filer, I would like to associate myself with one or more FIs, so that I can manage all of the filings I’m responsible for in one place.
+- [x] As a filer, I would like to associate myself with one or more FIs, so that I can manage all of the filings I’m responsible for in one place.
-[x] As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of that institution.
+- [x] As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of that institution.
-[x] As a filer, I want to be able to search for and select my financial institution(s) by name, so that I can file on behalf of that institution.
+- [x] As a filer, I want to be able to search for and select my financial institution(s) by name, so that I can file on behalf of that institution.
-[x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my FI with GLEIF so I can create an account associated with that FI.
+- [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my FI with GLEIF so I can create an account associated with that FI.
-[x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.
+- [x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.

-1. [Dev user story] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
+- [ ] ?[Dev user story] As a filer, I want filings for my FI to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
-[ ] As a filer, I would like instructions on what to do if my email domain is not registered with the CFPB, so that I can create a user profile and access the filing platform.
-In this instance does the selection have to go to SBL help for review/approval?
+- [x] As a filer, I would like instructions on what to do if my email domain is not registered with the CFPB, so that I can create a user profile and access the filing platform.
+(In this instance does the selection have to go to SBL help for review/approval?)

 #### Technical requirements